-The report on last year’s Community Survey was approved; this will be published on this website shortly, together with the raw data; hard print copies (including one in large print) will be available in the Library.
-A short summary will be distributed to all residents in the coming days.
+Last year’s Community Survey is now published; it is available on this website here.
+Hard print copies (including one in large print) will shortly be available in the Library.
+A short summary of the Highlights is being distributed to all residents in the coming days.
 Many action points have been drawn up; these will form the core of what the council hopes to achieve.

 editor(Replace this parenthesis with the @ sign)clare-suffolk.co.uk

 Clare is an historic market town in West Suffolk, bordered by the Stour, halfway between Haverhill and Sudbury.
 It has a country park with a ruined castle, moats and walks as well as a complete former railway station.
 The town has wide range of shops and services, set amongst multiple historic buildings.

 Clare Town Council represents the residents of Clare, 2028 at the 2011 census.
 Given its status as a key service centre, in 2012 the then Parish Council renamed itself as a Town Council, gaining no additional powers but positioning itself as Suffolk’s smallest town.
 It is responsible for street cleaning, public benches, grass-cutting, tree maintenance and a cemetery as well as the ownership of several assets.
 It is statutorily consulted on planning matters.
 It contributes to a wide range of community groups and voluntary organisations.

 The Clare Community Association promotes community involvement.
 It gathers news of all local events and publishes them – see the Events page.
 There are a host of voluntary groups within the town, covering a range of ages and interests; we hope the details we have gathered on our pages will encourage more people to join in their activities.

 There is a useful public Facebook page for things happening in Clare, small local events, music, demonstrations.
 Warning: we will not post any links to Facebook pages that are private, unmoderated or allow trolls to start arguments and/or upset people.
 Harassment of local folk is unacceptable.